 Solution 4: Recover disappeared files with Mac data recovery software

 However, if you still can't see your files after trying solutions above, you may have emptied the deleted files from the Trash or you have mistakenly formatted your external hard drive.
-You can try to recover the lost files with Mac data recovery software like iBoysoft Mac Data Recovery.
+You can try to recover the lost files with Mac data recovery software like iBoysoft Data Recovery for Mac.

 Tutorial to recover files disappeared from external drives on Mac

-Step 1: Download, install and launch iBoysoft Mac Data Recovery on your Mac.
+Step 1: Download, install and launch iBoysoft Data Recovery for Mac on your Mac.

 Step 2: Check "Deep scan" at the left bottom and select your external hard drive where your files disappeared.